-Section 11- Individual Developmental Plan (IDP)
+Section 9 - Individual Developmental Plan (IDP)

-As a part of the performance planning process, each employee is encouraged to discuss short- and longterm learning and developmental goals with the supervisor and to develop a plan.
+In accordance with Departmental Regulations, and as a part of the employee performance planning process, each employee is required to discuss short- and long-term learning and developmental goals with the supervisor and to develop a plan.
 The plan may include elective training, education, and developmental activities in which employees may engage to improve their knowledge, skills and abilities, and ultimately job performance.

-Section 12- Resolving Disagreements
+Section 10 - Resolving Disagreements

-- A. In the event that an employee and the supervisor disagree over the employee's performance elements or standards, or if they disagree over the performance appraisal, the employee may request a meeting with the next level supervisor.
+In the event that an employee and the supervisor disagree over the employee's performance elements or standards, or if they disagree over the performance appraisal, the employee may request a meeting with the next level supervisor.
 This meeting will be held on a timely basis.
-The purpose of the meeting is to attempt to resolve any differences of opinion regarding the content of the employee's performance elements or standards or performance appraisal. - B. If the Parties are unable to reach agreement at the informal step, the employee may move to the next step and file a formal grievance over the procedures used to establish the elements or standards.
-The substance of the elements or standards cannot be grieved.
+The purpose of the meeting is to attempt to resolve any differences of opinion regarding the content of the employee's performance elements or standards or performance appraisal.
+The employee will be granted a reasonable amount of time up to one hour to meet with a Union Representative for informal consultations prior to the meeting with the next level supervisor.

-ARTICLE 18 EMPLOYEE AWARDS AND RECOGNITION
+ARTICLE 22 EMPLOYEE AWARDS AND RECOGNITION